vasilakisfil/Introspected-REST/README.md

 ## 4. Roy's REST model
-Roy came up with the REST model in order to solve issues that were arising by the unique propertied of networked services during the infancy of Internet.
+Roy came up with the REST model in order to solve issues that were arising by the unique properties of networked services during the infancy of Internet.
 When we develop an application that will be deployed in a networked environment and is expected to be accessed by other networked services, we need to think about its evolvability: